-Some friends asked me on Twitter to elaborate on some Mac shortcuts I mentioned in this post.
-I wrote about how I’m using QuickSilver and Fluid to access things quickly on my Mac.
+Some friends asked me on Twitter to elaborate on some Mac shortcuts.
+I’m using QuickSilver and Fluid to access things quickly on my Mac.
 QuickSilver comes in really handy to quickly “do things with things.”
 What the heck does that mean?
 Well, first of all it works as a launcher.
 If there are too many programs that you use to fit comfortably on your Dock, but it also feels like too many clicks to go to Applications to find the program, QS comes in handy here.
 Once you install QS, you can select an activation sequence.
 I used F1, then enter.
 On my laptop keyboard, it’s Fn+F1.
 On my external keyboard, it’s just F1.
 This launches a small window where I can type the first couple of letters of the program I want.
 It shows me the closest match, and then selecting “enter” completes the action I’ve programmed.
 In my case, the default action is “launch.”
 So, for example, I type F1+”Add”+Enter and Address Book opens.

 QuickSilver also allows you to quickly perform many other tasks, with many other file types, not just applications.
 Type the first few letters of a document you were working on recently, and get lots of choices including open it, copy it, email it, etc. Many thanks to @MegaJustice for showing me this a long time ago.